MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## MINVALIF([context],[condition],[value1],[value2])

-Selects item with the minimum value defined by [value1] that meets the [condition] and returns its calculated value defined by [value2], grouped according to the [context]
+Selects item with the minimum value defined by [value1] that meets the [condition] and returns its calculated value defined by [value2], grouped according to the [context].

 - **[context]**: The context in which the operation is calculated (supported: process, case, event, edge)